 Articles posted by the Editorial Team are those that have been developed or curated by the TE team.
 They include special interviews, videos, featured updates, announcements, and releases of the bi-annual Talking Economics Digest

-Dr. Dushni Weerakoon is currently the Deputy Director of the IPS and Head of Macroeconomic Policy research at the Institute.
+Dr. Dushni Weerakoon is currently the Executive Director of the IPS and Head of Macroeconomic Policy research at the Institute.
 She has over 23 years of experience at the IPS, and functioned as its Deputy Director from 2005 to 2017.
 Since joining the IPS in 1994, her research and publications have covered areas related to regional trade integration, macroeconomic policy and international economics.
 She has extensive experience working in policy development committees and official delegations of the Government of Sri Lanka.
 She holds a PhD in Economics from the University of Manchester, U.K. (Talk to Dushni - firstname.lastname@example.org).

 Dilani Hirimuthugodage is a Research Officer working in the Agriculture Economic Policy unit at the IPS.
 Her research interests include agriculture economics, intellectual property rights, food security and innovations in the agriculture sector especially on Genetically Modified Organisms (GMOs).
 She holds a Masters in Economics (Distinction Pass) from the University of Colombo, Sri Lanka.
 She is partly qualified in Charted Institute of Management (CIMA-UK).
 (Talk to Dilani: email@example.com).

 Dharshani Premaratne was a Research Officer at IPS.
 Her research interests included Macroeconomic policy and planning, International economics and Trade, Regional Integration and WTO issues, and Trade and Development.
 She holds a MA in International and Development Economics from the Australian National University, Canberra and a BA with First Class (Hons.) in Economics from the University of Peradeniya, Sri Lanka.
 (Talk with Dharshani - firstname.lastname@example.org)